hiroki-chen/picachv-proof/plan.md

 * Different sources of policies: Should be able to perform computations on policies.

 The scheme to search relative genome: (compressed) longest substring genome, longest >= threshold.

+# What form does the policy take?

+Although we cannot determine the concrete appearance of the policy now, we may figure out what *properties* it should have.
+We list them below.

+* Should allow lazy evaluation, which means the policy is *not* evaluated until data is *used*, where by 'use' we mean that the sensitive operations like sum, max, etc. are performed on these columns.